Problem: You have a Blue Screen or other related issue on your computer.

 - Install all available Windows or macOS updates until your machine reports it is up to date.

 - Remove any peripherals connected to your machine, and check the owner’s manual to see if it is compatible with your hardware configuration.
+If you recently updated Windows or macOS, a peripheral you’re using may no longer be compatible with your system.
 Using older peripherals can cause compatibility issues on newer machines.

 - Test the peripheral on another machine to see if the same issue occurs.
 If it does on the other machine, then there is likely an issue with the peripheral itself.
 If it doesn’t, there may be an issue with your machine itself.

 - It is recommend you place your system in a cool environment.
 Overheated components on your machine can cause problems, including the aforementioned error.
 If you’re using a laptop, use a cooling pad.

 - Install any driver updates.
 The update will remove the faulty files and replace them.
 If updating doesn’t work, then it may not be compatible with your hardware configuration.

 - Run System File Checker.
 This will scan your machine for corrupt/missing files.
 The process may take some time, so be patient.
 In some cases, you will need your Windows installation disc.
 If you don’t have the disc, contact your system manufacturer for assistance.

 - Scan your machine for viruses.
 Malware can cause your machine to perform strangely or even operate without your consent.
 If you don’t have antivirus software installed on your machine, you can download and install Microsoft Security Essentials for free here.